 Sounds of The Grid

-Start with the playlist to get a taste.
+Or why not start with the playlist to get a taste.

 The technology powering The Grid is as it should be: working, felt, and transparent so you can focus on the sound.
 Here’s a taste of what we’ve done.